Connor Bedard, as expected, taken first in the NHL draft by the Chicago Blackhawks

 “I got to make it first, but that would be unreal.
 He’s a big idol of mine,” Bedard said.

-The intrigue of the draft began with the Anaheim Ducks selecting Sweden forward Leo Carlsson, who was regarded as the top European skater.
-With the third pick, the Columbus Blue Jackets selected Michigan forward Adam Fantilli, who became the third freshman to win college hockey’s top award, the Hobey Baker Trophy.
+The less predictable portion of the draft began with the Anaheim Ducks selecting Swedish forward Leo Carlsson, who was regarded as the top European skater.
+With the third pick, the Columbus Blue Jackets took Michigan forward Adam Fantilli, who became the third freshman to win college hockey’s top award, the Hobey Baker Trophy.

 The first American player off the board went fourth, when the San Jose Sharks selected USA Hockey Development Program forward Will Smith, who is from Boston and has committed to playing at Boston College next season.

+Defenseman David Reinbacher, from Austria, went to Montreal at No. 5, but had to wait a few extra seconds to hear his name called.
+Announcing the pick, Canadiens goalie Carey Price stopped after saying “David,” apparently forgetting the player’s last name.
+General manager Kent Hughes came to the rescue and said: “We planned it that way.
+It’s David Reinbacher.”

-The Montreal Canadiens round out the top five selections.
-One of the questions is when a team picks Matvei Michkov, who is under contract to play in his native Russia through the 2025-26 season.
+The Arizona Coyotes went with what was considered an off-the-board pick by selecting Russian defenseman Dmitriy Simashev a year after drafting five defensemen.
+They passed over forward Matvei Michkov, who has captivated draft watchers because the offensively skilled player is under contract to play in his native Russia through the 2025-26 season.

 A large contingent of Blackhawks fans were in attendance, with an exceptionally loud cheer going up during the pre-draft roll call of teams when it came Chicago’s turn.
 They cheered even louder, followed by chants of “Let’s go Hawks!” when Bedard took the stage and pulled on a No. 98 jersey, which he’s worn for much of his career.